StaleFlow: Staleness-Aware Data Management for Mitigating Data Skewness in Fully Disaggregated RL Post-Training: Evaluations

 \mysubsubsection{Staleness distribution} We next investigate the staleness distribution of different trajectories in each staleness buffer (i.e, $V_{buf} - V_{traj}$).
 As shown in Figure~\ref{fig:buffer}, we observe that: (1) No trajectory exceeds a staleness of 3, meaning all trajectories satisfy the constraint $V_{traj} + 3 \ge V_{buf}$.
 This reflects the effectiveness of our global consistency protocol in achieving strict staleness control while supporting flexible rollout coordination.
 (2) As training proceeds, most buffers contain only trajectories with staleness 3.
 This indicates that \system fully exploits the maximum bound $\eta$ to squeeze out system throughput by tolerating higher staleness where possible.

 \mysubsubsection{Time breakdown} As presented in Table~\ref{tab:time_breakdown}, we report the average per-step rollout time, which also constitutes the total RL post-training step time (since the reward and training phases are overlapped by the rollout phase).
-It can be observed that per-token decoding during trajectory generation accounts for the majority of the time (89.9\%).
+It can be observed that: (1) Per-token decoding during trajectory generation accounts for the majority of the time (89.2\%).
 Meanwhile, KV Cache prefill or re-prefill after trajectory routing or migration takes 7.9\%.
-The overhead induced by \system’s rollout commands remains below 3\%.
+(2) The overhead of our global consistency protocol (including \texttt{Reserve} and \texttt{Occupy}) remains below 1\%.
+(3) The overhead introduced by our rollout coordination commands is also below 3\%.
 Specifically, the \texttt{Route} and \texttt{Interrupt} commands for trajectories only involve communicating lightweight tokens, thus consuming merely 0.5\%, whereas \texttt{Pull} requires transferring larger model parameters and hence takes longer, but still only 1.7\%.
 Furthermore, we compare the model synchronization time under different configurations with other baselines, as shown in Figure~\ref{fig:sync}. \system achieves the minimal latency in most settings.
 This demonstrates that the additionally introduced TS and PS, along with the various rollout commands designed atop them, introduce negligible overhead.\footnote{In addition, the overhead of Algorithm~\ref{alg:overall} is typically under 0.1s, which continuously runs in the background process of the rollout coordinator.}